Jopyth/MMM-Trello/README.md

 ## FAQ:

+### How can I change the font size?

+To change the font size of items in the list, navigate to the MMM-Trello.css file (located in MagicMirror/modules/MMM-Trello).
+Add the following line with the desired font size <code>font-size:45px;</code> below <code>.checklist-item</code>.
+This overrides the default size.

+To update the default font sizes, open the main.css file, locate the section with Default styles.
+Update the px to the desired font size ex: <code>.small {font-size: 15px; }</code>.

+To change the default font colors, open the main.css file, locate the section with Default styles and update the colors for <code> dimmed, normal, bright</code>.

 ### I have a weird error, what should I do?

 Please check below if this is a known error, if not, feel free to post in the [Troubleshooting Section](https://forum.magicmirror.builders/category/29/troubleshooting) of the Forum.